 The PCC Catalog is a comprehensive publication that provides detailed information in the following areas: Admissions, Graduation Requirements, Financial Aid, Educational Costs, Services for Students, General Student Information, Student Activities, Academic Regulations, Community Education and Training, Off-Campus Instructional Sites, Certificate and Degree Programs, Course descriptions, College Personnel, and the Academic Calendar.
-The catalog is available online or may be found in the Pueblo Community College Library, 900 West Orman, AB110; Phone: 719.549.3305.
+The catalog is available at this web-page or the URL at: https://catalog.pueblocc.edu/ or may be found in the Pueblo Community College Library, 900 West Orman, AB110; Phone: 719.549.3305.